A Visitor Guide

-Links for Accommodations in Setenil de las Bodegas
+Where to eat in Setenil de las Bodegas

 Calle Cueva Del Sol owes its name to having the sun streaming on it practically all day.
-It is the best known and busiest street in the town.
+It is the best-known and busiest street in the town.
 There are several terraces of bars and restaurants, most with outdoor seating.
 Some of the most well-rated restaurants in this area include Bar Frasquito, Cafeteria Bar Sol y Sombra, and Restaurante Casa Palmero.

-Best time to visit Setenil de las Bodegas
+The best time to visit Setenil de las Bodegas

 Setenil de las Bodegas has a Mediterranean climate, with hot, dry summers (Jun–Aug) and mild winters (Dec–Feb).